TS000/dapp/README.md

 ```

 Then go into the UI of the React app and open a debug console.
-After clicking the button "Fecth Greeting" you should see a message in the console.
+After clicking the button "Fetch Greeting" you should see a message in the console.
 Try updating the message by adding new text to the input field and clicking the button "Set Greeting"

 We aren't using any real coins in this project.
 Hardhat creates dummy eth for us to play with.